mattmakai/fullstackpython.com/content/posts/160511-send-sms-text-message-python.markdown

     # we import the Twilio client from the dependency we just installed
-    from twilio.rest import TwilioRestClient
+    from twilio.rest import Client

     # the following line needs your Twilio Account SID and Auth Token
-    client = TwilioRestClient("ACxxxxxxxxxxxxxx", "zzzzzzzzzzzzz")
+    client = Client("ACxxxxxxxxxxxxxx", "zzzzzzzzzzzzz")

     # change the "from_" number to your Twilio number and the "to" number
     # to the phone number you signed up for Twilio with, or upgrade your
     # account to send SMS to any phone number
-    client.messages.create(to="+19732644152", from_="+12023358536",
+    client.api.account.messages.create(to="+19732644152",
+                                       from_="+12023351278",
                                        body="Hello from Python!")

 All the lines above that start with `#` are comments.
 Once you enter that